AtomLinter/linter-pycodestyle/README.md

 You can configure linter-pycodestyle from the settings menu:

 *   **executablePath** Path to your pycodestyle executable.
-This is useful if you have different versions of pylint for Python 2 and 3 or if you are using a virtualenv
+This is useful if you have different versions of pycodestyle for Python 2 and 3 or if you are using a virtualenv

 *   **maxLineLength** The max line length for your python code, defaults to 79